AndrejBozin/ios-prework/README.md

    - A community aspect for sharing experiences and tips on staying focused and mindful throughout the day.

 ## Challenges
 Using ctrl+ click and drag to establish a connection with the button was not working for me.
-Luckily I was able to resolve this issue with the help of technologies silver bullet.
+Luckily I was able to resolve this issue with the help of technologie's silver bullet.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2023] [Andrej Bozin]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.